PetersSharp/Fast-Swap-for-C/README.md

 - High speed of data processing.
 - Support C99 and above.

-To connect to your project, you need to declare a header file:
+To connect to your project, you need to declare a one header file:

 ````
 #include "fswap.h"